NaturalGAIA: A Verifiable Benchmark and Hierarchical Framework for Long-Horizon GUI Tasks

 In summary, MATCR assesses an agent's foundational reliability by quantifying its average execution length, whereas p-ATSR places greater emphasis on its long-term coherence by rewarding success in the later stages of a task.

-\paragraph{Level 3: Error Attribution Analysis} For atomic tasks that fail, as identified by the Level 2 metrics, this stage involves analyzing the atomic operation sequence to attribute Execution Errors (EE) to one of three primary types: \begin{itemize} \item \textit{Knowledge Deficit (KD)}: The agent lacks the necessary domain-specific or procedural knowledge regarding application operations or function invocation required to achieve the objective. \item \textit{Perceptual Error (PE)}: Although the agent possesses the correct intent and planning, it fails during the information extraction phase due to misreading or misinterpretation of visual or textual information from the interface. \item \textit{Operational Error (OE)}: The agent understands the task and correctly perceives the interface, but fails to take appropriate or precise actions during specific operations. \end{itemize}
+\paragraph{Level 3: Error Attribution Analysis} For atomic tasks that fail, as identified by the Level 2 metrics, this stage involves analyzing the atomic operation sequence to attribute Execution Errors (EE) to one of three primary types: